 To learn more about how headphones work, check out my article How Do Headphones Make Sound?
 (A Simple Beginner’s Guide).

 How do headphone jacks work?
 Headphone jacks work by producing the proper audio signals on separated pins/conductors.
 These conductors then connect to headphone cables and send compatible audio signals properly to the headphone drivers.
-Many headphone jacks have digital-to-analog converters built-in close proximity to effectively change digital audio to the analog audio required of headphones.
+Many headphone jacks have built-in digital-to-analog converters to effectively change digital audio to the analog audio required of headphones.

 For more information on headphone jacks, check out my article What Is The Difference Between A Microphone Plug And Jack?